gtpWebDev/skeleton-jwt-auth-postgres/README.md

 A template appropriate for publishing a nodejs server with:

-- authentication through passport using the JSON Web Token strategy.
+- full authentication framework through passport using the JSON Web Token strategy.
-- a postgres database for data storage (at this stage hosted locally)
+- configuration for a postgres database for data storage (at this stage hosted locally)

 Incorporates the following elements:

 - Basic project set-up with Vite
 - Testing environment for react
-- Single page app router set-up
-- JSON web token configuration to interact with a separate nodejs back-end
-- Basic components to manage registration, login and viewing a protected dashboard.
+- Basic endpoints to allow login and registration

-A skeleton for a JSON web token strategy applied using passport.
-Applies local strategy equivalent to generate salt and hash at registration and check the password at login.
-Then issues a JWT for the user, using private-public keys.
-Currently set up to output JSON to a front-end application.

-A step-by-step guide which would set-up much of the project is described below, but in using this template, none of the steps need to be carried out, other than:
+A step-by-step guide which would set-up much of the project is described below.
+However, in using this template, the steps do not need to be followed.
+The only things to do to get up and running are:

 1. npm install
 2. create .env, the public and private keys, and add the db strings